-HPED 3030 - Research Methods and Statistics for Health Professionals
+- HPED 3030 Research Methods and Statistics for Health Professionals - PSYC 2211 Statistical Methods for Psychology II

 - CRJS 3005 Qualitative Research Methods

-- HPED 5000 HPED Honours Thesis

 - POST 2208 Qualitative Research Methods

 - SLGY 3323 Qualitative Research Methods

-- PSYC 4412 Advanced Statistical Methods for Psychology \
+- PSYC 4412 Advanced Statistical Methods for Psychology

-- Additional statistics and research methods courses at the 3000 level or higher may be eligible to meet this requirement.
+Additional statistics and research methods courses at the 3000 level or higher may be eligible to meet this requirement.
 Chair approval is required for any course that is not explicitly listed above.

-- \ Students wishing to use PSYC 4412 will require Chair approval for entry into the course.
+Students wishing to use PSYC 2211 or PSYC 4412 will require Chair approval for entry into the course.